Vietnam jails environmental activist for three years over tax fraud

 Hong, 51, founded CHANGE in 2013 to tackle problems related to climate change, pollution and endangered wildlife.

-She secured international recognition for her campaigning but abruptly shut the organisation down in October 2022.
+She secured international recognition for her campaigning, but abruptly shut the organisation down in October 2022 after the arrests of other actvists also for alleged tax evasion.

+According to Amnesty, Hong is the fifth environmental defender to be arrested and accused of tax violations in the past two years.

+Hong’s trial came only two weeks after United States’ President Joe Biden visited VIetnam after upgrading diplomatic relations, drawing criticism that human rights issues were being overlooked.